If you’re relatively new to lifting weights, you might sometimes hear people talking about their lifts in terms of “plates.”

 When I was first starting out, I had no idea what that meant.

-When people refer to a plate or one plate in weightlifting, they’re usually talking about one 45-pound Olympic weight plate.
+When people in the US (or other countries that utilize the Imperial system of measure) refer to a plate or one plate in weightlifting, they’re usually talking about one 45-pound Olympic weight plate.

 I’d say the most common usage is talking about plates in terms of the bench press.
 So a one plate bench would be one 45-pound plate per side of the bar, plus the weight of the bar (45 pounds), for a total of 135 pounds.